Noise-Resilient Quantum Reinforcement Learning: Physical realization

+Although only the Ohmic-family spectral density is considered, our result is generalizable to other forms.
+Inspired by a similar QRL to learn a single quantum state \cite{PhysRevA.98.042315} implemented in photonic \cite{https://doi.org/10.1002/qute.201800074} and superconducting circuit \cite{quantum2020019} systems, we here propose the following circuit-QED platform \cite{RN10} to realize our noise-resilient scheme.
+The agent is modeled by a superconducting qubit.
+The dissipative noise is realized by an array of coupled resonators.
+Generally arising from elastic collisions in the dense atomic ensemble or elastic phonon scattering in a solid system \cite{book}, the dephasing noise can be neglected in our circuit-QED setup.
+Besides, given the fact that the circuit QED system operates at a low temperature, the finite temperature effect can also be neglected.

+The dissipative-noise and interaction Hamiltonians are After applying the Fourier transform on $\hat{b}_j$, we have $\hat{H}_b=\sum\omega_k\hat{b}_k^{\dagger}\hat{b}_k$ with the dispersion relation $\omega_k=\Omega+2\zeta\cos k$.
+The spectral density is $J(\omega)=g^{2}(2\pi\zeta^{2})^{-1}\sqrt{4\zeta^{2}-(\omega-\Omega)^{2}}$, which takes the form of a finite bandgap structure.
+Figure \ref{fig5}(a) shows the energy spectrum of the total system formed by the qubit and the coupled resonator array for different values of $\omega_0$.
+The bound state is present when $\omega_0>1.14\Omega$ and $\omega_0<0.86\Omega$.
+The long-time behavior of $|x(t)|$ obtained by numerically solving Eq. \eqref{x(t)} is exactly the same as $Z$ analytically evaluated from Eq. \eqref{zaad}.
+From Fig. \ref{fig5}(b), we can see the enhancement of the mean fidelity in the presence of the bound state in comparison with the situation without the bound state, which demonstrates the effectiveness of our noise-resilient scheme.

-Although only the Ohmic-family spectral density is considered, our result is generalizable to other forms of spectral density.
-Various methods have been proposed to manipulate the spectral density in different areas \cite{PhysRevLett.97.016802,PhysRevA.78.010101}.
-The bound state and its dynamical effect in quantum engineering have been systematically revealed \cite{PhysRevLett.109.170402,PhysRevLett.132.090401,PhysRevLett.131.050801} and experimentally observed in circuit QED \cite{RN10} and ultracold atom \cite{RN11,RN14} systems.
-In particular, the QRL based on Ref. \cite{Albarrán-Arriagada_2020} has been implemented on an IBM quantum computer \cite{RN6}.
-These progresses provide essential support for the experimental realization of our finding.
-Although only the noise effect on the QRL is studied, our result is hopeful to be applicable in the noise suppression of other quantum machine learning.
+Various methods have been proposed to manipulate the spectral density \cite{PhysRevLett.97.016802,PhysRevA.78.010101}.
+The bound state and its dynamical effect have been systematically revealed \cite{PhysRevLett.109.170402,PhysRevLett.132.090401,PhysRevLett.131.050801} and experimentally observed in circuit QED \cite{RN10} and ultracold atom \cite{RN11,RN14} systems.
+The QRL \cite{Albarrán-Arriagada_2020} has been implemented on an IBM quantum computer \cite{RN6}, whose advantage over variational quantum eigensolver algorithms in saving resources has been demonstrated.
+A similar QRL to learn a single quantum state \cite{PhysRevA.98.042315} has been implemented in photonic \cite{https://doi.org/10.1002/qute.201800074} and superconducting circuit \cite{quantum2020019} systems.
+All this progress provides essential support for the experimental realization of our findings.
+Although only the effect of noisy on the QRL is studied, our result is hopefully applicable in the noise suppression of other quantum machine learning.